Skip to content

 LuxSense provides informational ingredient analysis only.
 It is not medical, dermatological, or health advice.
 Safety scores are mathematical outputs of our algorithm and are not endorsed or certified by any regulatory body.

-Ingredient lists retrieved via AI and web searches may be incomplete, inaccurate, or vary between scans.
+Ingredient lists extracted from photos via AI vision (OCR) may be incomplete, inaccurate, or vary between scans depending on photo quality and label legibility.
 Our algorithm does not consider ingredient concentrations, formulation context, pH, individual skin factors, or interactions between ingredients.

 Always read the physical product label.
 If you have allergies, skin conditions, or health concerns, consult a qualified healthcare professional before using any cosmetic product.